BerylCrescent/challenge_portfolio_Wiola/README.md

 ## Subtask 4

 [Scouts Test](https://scouts-test.futbolkolektyw.pl/) is an app designed to create a profile of a soccer player, then, based on matches played by the player, reports are created.
 Each match can be evaluated in the report, which then translates into the player's average rating.
 Each player added to the app's database can be compared with other players.
-What's more, we are able to search for players based on specific characteristics - name, surname, age, main position, raiting, etc.
+What's more, we are able to search for players based on specific characteristics - name, surname, age, main position, rating, etc.

-Funcionalities:
+Functionalities:
-* Login to the app - it is used to access the features of the app - the apperance looks extremely simple, poor I should even say; apart from the name, there is no information about the app at which gates we are located, nor the welcome screen.
+* Login to the app - it is used to access the features of the app - the appearance looks extremely simple, poor I should even say; apart from the name, there is no information about the app at which gates we are located, nor the welcome screen.
 Entering a valid login and password might lead me somewhere, but that's only my guess.
 Because they are required by the app, their absence results in denied access.

 * Adding a new player - creates a profile for a new player, which includes his personal data, features and skills, enabling us to save his contact details and adding links to his social media profiles, YouTube films and other significant sites.
-Intuitive, although not protected against the user's ill will - more details on this topic avaliable in the error section.
+Intuitive, although not protected against the user's ill will - more details on this topic available in the error section.
 Personally, I believe that including information about past injuries or even adding a photo of the player would enrich the profile, as well as make the app's raw view a little more attractive.

-* Matches - this option is avaliable after selecting a player, and contains a list of matches in which a player has participated.
+* Matches - this option is available after selecting a player, and contains a list of matches in which a player has participated.
 By using this panel we are able to create a report presenting the player's behaviour on the pitch.
 Intuitive, when it comes to adding a match.
 However, the pitch panel is a different story - not visible enough, less clear and enigmatic, also not protected against the user's ill will.
 For further details, see the error section.

-* Reports - this option is avaliable after selecting a player, and contains a list of reports saved for each player, which we can later modify depending on his actions on the pitch.
+* Reports - this option is available after selecting a player, and contains a list of reports saved for each player, which we can later modify depending on his actions on the pitch.
 Adding a report is intuitive, however the sheet is not, probably requires more knowledge on the subject.

 * Players - contains a list of players saved in the app.
 Not all of the elements are intuitive - a panel appears in the header allowing us to search for information, the command is activated by pressing the Enter key, yet you cannot use the mouse button to proceed, because the magnifying glass icon does not respond.
-In response to the query, we recieve a list of records containing the searched word.
+In response to the query, we receive a list of records containing the searched word.
 I believe that the browser panel would work better with the option to manually select a page and  the number of records presented on it.
 Also, it would be useful for us to manually select the players we want to compare,

 * Download CSV - generates a file with selected players.
 Intuitive.
 Although the file can be opened via Excel, it is hardly readable,